Benefits of Local Development

 Test Core Features

-- Analytics: Click the short URL and check analytics
+- Analytics: Click the short URL and check public analytics

 - Contact Form: Submit the contact form to test webhooks